An honest comparison for CHROs and CFOs who are done guessing about their workforce

 Workday is the end-to-end HCM suite that does HR, payroll, workforce planning, analytics, and increasingly, AI-powered workforce insights.
 If your organization is already on Workday, its workforce intelligence capabilities may be sufficient for basic analytics and planning.

 If you are NOT on Workday (most mid-market companies), the purpose-built platforms on this list fill the gap without requiring an enterprise HCM overhaul.
-At $34–42 per seat per month at scale, Workday’s total cost of ownership puts it out of reach for most organizations with fewer than 2,000 employees.
+At $34 to $42 per seat per month at scale, Workday’s total cost of ownership puts it out of reach for most organizations with fewer than 2,000 employees.

 If you ARE on Workday: Consider what Workday cannot see.
 It tracks headcount, compensation, org structure, and goals.
 It does not see what is happening inside Slack, Jira, Salesforce, GitHub, or the tools where actual work happens.
-A behavioral intelligence layer like Skillscope sits on top of Workday and fills that gap, connecting the system of record to real-time work signals.
+A behavioral intelligence layer like Levos sits on top of Workday and fills that gap, connecting the system of record to real-time work signals.
 Workday tells you who works here.
-Skillscope tells you what they’re actually doing.
+Levos tells you what they are actually doing.

 6. Lattice: Performance management leader